Lost home, fees for the dead - Australia banking inquiry hears testimony

 “It’s a bit like you go to a doctor and he’s been trained to deal with your problem, you go to a lawyer, and the same thing,” McDowall told the inquiry, fighting back tears.
 “I felt that ... we had been to a big bank that we had banked in for 16 years and then never thought that I would be lied to.”

-Documents presented by Orr showed the lender had offered to return about A$50,000 to cover only the fees it had charged McDowall for the advice and some of the losses of their savings.
+Documents presented by Orr showed the lender had offered to return about A$50,000 to cover only the fees it had charged McDowall for the advice and some of the losses of their savings but that was not enough to reclaim her home.

-A Westpac spokesman said it would not be appropriate to further comment on the issue “as Westpac’s witness is currently being cross-examined” by Orr.
+A Westpac spokesman said it would not be appropriate to comment further on the issue “as Westpac’s witness is currently being cross-examined” by Orr.

 The inquiry also heard that Commonwealth Bank of Australia (CBA) (CBA.AX), the country’s largest bank, withdrew advice fees from dead people’s accounts.